activesensingcollectives/calibrate-mic/README.md

 ## I have a microphone sensitivity - what now?
 From the sensitivity curve, you can then go on to two things:

 	1. Calculate the overall sound-pressure-level of the sound (e.g. RMS)

 	2. Compensate for microphone frequency response (i.e. 'flatten' the target microphone audio)

-As of this commit, this module only implements overall SPL calculation for now
+As of this commit, this module only implements overall SPL calculation for now.